willmorrison1/DART-atmos-corr/tutorials/Band-calculation/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-8-1.png)

-To convert he band radiance back to temperature, a band radiance to temperature function needs to be created.
+To convert the band radiance back to temperature, a band radiance to temperature function needs to be created.
 Band radiance is related to temperature using the following equation:
 <!-- $$L = \int_{\lambda=7\mu m}^{\lambda=14\mu m} d\lambda~R_\lambda B_\lambda(T)$$ -->
 ![LtoT_LUT](README_files/figure-misc/Tex2Img_1.png)

-where L is the band radiance, R is the spectral response function and B is the planck function.
-Across a range of temperatures, a polynomial can be fitted to find a temperature for L that is shown in the above figure.
+where _L_ is the band radiance, _R_ is the spectral response function and _B_ is the planck function.
+Across a range of temperatures, a polynomial can be fitted to find a temperature for _L_ that is shown in the above figure.